Skip to main content

 Induction Therapy

 The first phase of your treatment is induction therapy.
 The goal of induction is to destroy as many cancer cells as possible in order to achieve (induce) a complete remission.
-A complete remission is achieved when:
+Typically, initial therapy requires a hospital stay of 4 to 6 weeks.

 The most common induction regimen for AML includes cytarabine and an anthracycline drug, such as daunorubicin or idarubicin.
 This is called the “7 + 3” regimen, because cytarabine is most often given by continuous intravenous (IV) infusion over 7 days, while the anthracycline drug is given by an IV infusion in a single dose for 3 days during the first week of treatment.